dr-shorthair/bachrach-cox/docs/2023/README.md

 (its OK now - see above)

-### We harvesting around 60 chokes then let the rest flower
+### We harvested around 60 chokes then let the rest flower

 ![Artichoke flowers](/bachrach-cox/assets/2023/Garden-artichoke-flowers.jpg)